spmadden/SME-Wiki-Content/programming/things_you_should_always_test_for.md

+---
+title: Things you should ALWAYS test for
+description:
+published: 1
+date: 2023-09-11T03:12:11.166Z
+tags:
+editor: markdown
+dateCreated: 2023-09-11T01:30:39.047Z
+---

 # Inputs

-     - Minimum and maximum input values are always good to test.
+1. Minimum and maximum input values are always good to test.
 For instance, if a password field allows 6 to 128 characters, what actually happens when you submit a six-character password?
 What about a 128-character password?
-    - Too-high and too-low values.
+2. Too-high and too-low values.
 What happens with a 5-character or 129-character password?
 Alternately, how does the system respond to inputs equal to the the minimum and maximum integer values allowed by the implementation language or platform?
-    - Invalid values such as null and NaN.
+3. Invalid values such as null and NaN.
 Strings instead of integers, arrays instead of strings.
-    - Inputs that might break the underlying code.
+4. Inputs that might break the underlying code.
 For a Web app examples would include SQL injection and cross-site scripting attacks.
-    - Empty inputs such as a blank user name field or a transaction record in which none of the fields contain any information.
+5. Empty inputs such as a blank user name field or a transaction record in which none of the fields contain any information.
 For unit tests, submitting zero or an empty string instead of a valid parameter can sometimes yield interesting results.
-    - Inputs that are too big, perhaps even too big to conveniently fit into available memory…
+6. Inputs that are too big, perhaps even too big to conveniently fit into available memory…
-    - Too many inputs or not enough inputs.
+7. Too many inputs or not enough inputs.
 For a unit test this is simply a matter of creating an incorrect function signature.
 For a Web app it might involve submitting too many POST parameters or selectively deleting parts of a URL’s query string.

 # Math